gmnate6/Chess/README.md

 ## Future Work

-- Implement online lobby, matchmaking, and chessGame session management in the server.
 - Add unit and integration tests for client and server modules.
 - Expand theme support and UI customization options.
 - Improve engine heuristics and performance tuning.